imgres2002/Legit-Check/README.md

 ### 1. Select TXT File

-- Click the "Select TXT File" button to choose the pandabuy leak data text file.
+- Click the "Select TXT File" button to choose the pandabuy database text file.
 - After selecting the file, its path will be displayed below the button.

 ### 2. Choose Search Criteria